CEUs & CEPHs

 - Being a RID has nothing to do with being a member of ASID.
 One can be a RID and have to pay annual registration fees to TBAE and take 12 annual CEPHs to sustain their registration, but not be a member of ASID.
 Conversely, one can be a member of ASID, and not a RID in Texas or anywhere else.

 - Prior to May 12, 2009 – the date when Governor Rick Perry signed HB 1484 into law, amending the Texas Interior Design Title act from a “Naked” one to that of a “Qualified” one – if one was not a RID in Texas, one could not call oneself an “Interior Designer” as that was a violation of the Texas state Interior Design Title Act at that time.
-Alternate designations were: Designer, Decorator, Interior Decorator, Design Consultant, Intern Designer, Interior Stylist, Interior Consultant, etc. However, now that HB 1484 has passed, anyone can call themselves an “Interior Designer,” and those who are qualified and have registered with TBAE should set themselves apart by calling themselves a “Registered Interior Designer” or a “RID”.
-See the ID Legislation in Texas page for more background information.
+Alternate designations were: Designer, Decorator, Interior Decorator, Design Consultant, Intern Designer, Interior Stylist, Interior Consultant, etc. However, once HB 1484 passed, anyone can call themselves an “Interior Designer,” and those who are qualified and have registered with TBAE should set themselves apart by calling themselves a “Registered Interior Designer” or a “RID”.

 - ASID itself does not approve any continuing education courses.
 Courses are instead approved by IDCEC, which also approves courses for other professional organizations that focus on the design industry.
 If you are an instructor interested in submitting a course to IDCEC for CEU approval, GO HERE to find out how.